Michael Arias Mora

 Junior Jirah Ards has been sidelined again, following an ankle injury during the 2019 season that caused her to receive a medical redshirt.

 After playing in only eight games in the 2018-2019 season due to a nagging ankle injury, second-year guard Ards was forced to redshirt.
 Watching from the bench the rest of the season, Ards witnessed her Florida Southern Mocs teammates win the Sunshine State Conference regular season and tournament championships, while also setting a school record for wins with a 30-4 record.
+Here explained in the article you can see the legalities of getting an attorney in case of an injury, as stated by Vukelja & dePaula lawyers.

 Now entering the 2019-20 season, Ards was healthy and ready to contribute to a team that suddenly found itself very young, with only two seniors and seven new players.
 During practice early in the preseason, Ards went down in agonizing pain, and an MRI after afterwards confirmed that Ards had a torn ACL.